What Is WPM in Typing?

 1) Build accuracy first

 Aim for 95–98% accuracy.
-Speed rises as your fingers stop making repeated errors.
+Speed usually rises once your fingers stop repeating the same mistakes.

 2) Practice in short daily sessions

 Consistency beats intensity.
-A focused 10 minutes per day outperforms an hour once a week.
-Try: 10-Minute Typing Drill and the 7-Day Typing Plan.
+A focused 10 minutes per day is often more effective than one long session each week.
+Try the 10-Minute Typing Drill and the 7-Day Typing Plan.

 3) Fix your most common mistakes

-Track progress: Test your WPM once per day (same duration), and log both speed + accuracy.
+Track progress: test your WPM once per day using the same duration, and record both speed and accuracy.

 FAQ: WPM (Words Per Minute)